Optimize your fulfillment operation with multi carrier shipping software

 The guide will be especially interesting to ecommerce professionals because the list is sourced from veterans of Amazon and Zulily, pulling from their experience of measuring the things that mattered.

-There are a lot of ways to measure performance of your supply chain.
+There are a lot of ways to measure the performance of your supply chain.
 Some are better than others.
-What’s most important is the understanding that an ecommerce supply chain is dramatically different from a supply chain that supports older, physical business models, like brick-and-mortar (B&M) stores.
+What’s most important is the understanding that an ecommerce chain is dramatically different from the ones that support older, physical business models, like brick-and-mortar (B&M) stores.

-Let’s briefly talk about how to think about analytics (and metrics, and KPIs, and measurement) in an ecommerce sense, then we will dive into the long list of possible options for you to pick for your own supply chain.
+Let’s briefly talk about how to think about supply chain analytics (and metrics, KPIs, and measurement) in an ecommerce sense; then we will dive into the long list of possible options for you to pick for your own company.

-Veterans of large ecommerce companies intimately understand what separates analytics from metrics from KPIs and measurement, but let’s quickly give a definition so the following list is easier to understand.
+Veterans of large ecommerce companies intimately understand what separates supply chain data analytics from metrics, KPIs, and measurement, but let’s quickly give a definition so the following list is easier to understand.

 The definitions build on each other, almost like a pyramid.